ringcentral/ringcentral-softphone-ts/README.md

 });
 ```

-## Call Control operations

-Call transfer is not supported by the current version, we may add it in the future.

 ---

 ## Dev Notes

 Content below is for the maintainer of this SDK.

-- We don't need to explicitly tell remote server our local RTP port via SIP SDP message.
+- We don't need to explicitly tell remote server our local UDP port (for audio streaming) via SIP SDP message.
 We send a RTP message to the remote server first, so the remote server knows our IP and port.
 So, the port number in SDP message could be fake.
 - Ref: https://www.ietf.org/rfc/rfc3261.txt
 - Caller Id feature is not supported. `P-Asserted-Identity` doesn't work.
 I think it is by design, since hardphone cannot support it.